-Analyzing the Aspect of Accountability in US Homeland Security
+What is the Level of Accountability in US Homeland Security?

 Homeland security is a United States cabinet department charged with the responsibility of securing the public.
 This entity has stated missions which include border security, antiterrorism, customs and immigration, disaster management and prevention, as well as cyber-security.
 The department was established as a response to the attacks on September 11 which shook the American government.

 There have been discussions as to whether or not the Department of Homeland Security (DHS) had been effective in its mandate.
 Accordingly, some reports have showcased that DHS has not been effective in fulfilling its missions.
 A recent federal oversight report (DHS IG OIG 16-130) discovered that despite its achievement, the department has grave shortcomings and various problems (DHS, 2016).
 This may owe to the fact the agency does not have a formal structure and personnel to fulfill its missions.
 The report claimed that the agency has management appointees who are inexperienced and as such, aggravated its main weakness which is the lack of experience and expertise in security tradecraft, supply-chain operations, and technology.
 In essence, the department of homeland security does not harbor adequate means to gather and analyze intelligence.
 This level of amateurism is what brings about the compromised ability of DHS to make the land and sea ports of entry to America safe.